Starting your vehicle

 - water temperature.

-Some vehicles have on-board diagnostic systems that tell you when there’s a problem with your car.
-They differ from one car to another.
-Check your vehicle handbook to find out more about the diagnostic systems in your car.
+These systems may differ from one car to another.
+Check your vehicle handbook to find out more.

 Starting your car